-If the ignition is off and any door is left ajar for 10 minutes or the dimmer control is rotated all the way up to the dome on position for 10 minutes, the interior lights will automatically turn off.

-NOTE: Battery saver mode is cancelled if the ignition is on.
+If the ignition is OFF and any door is left ajar for 10 minutes or the dimmer control is rotated all the way up to the dome on position for 10 minutes, the interior lights will automatically turn off.
+NOTE: Battery saver mode is canceled if the ignition is ON.

-If the headlights remain on while the ignition is cycled off, the exterior lights will automatically turn off after eight minutes.
-If the headlights are turned on and left on for eight minutes while the ignition is off, the exterior lights will automatically turn off.
+If the headlights remain on while the ignition is cycled OFF, the exterior lights will automatically turn off after eight minutes.
+If the headlights are turned on and left on for eight minutes while the ignition is OFF, the exterior lights will automatically turn off.